bensheldon/good_job/README.md

 pool: <%= ENV.fetch("RAILS_MAX_THREADS", 5).to_i + 1 + 2 + ENV.fetch("GOOD_JOB_MAX_THREADS", 5).to_i %>
 ```

-When GoodJob runs in `:external` mode (in Rails' production environment, by default), the following databsae pool configurations work for the web server and worker process, respectively.
+When GoodJob runs in `:external` mode (in Rails' production environment, by default), the following database pool configurations work for the web server and worker process, respectively.

 ```yaml
 # config/database.yml